National chain, ASE-certified network

 How much does Pep Boys charge for brake rotor replacement?

 Pep Boys brake rotor replacement (rotors plus pads, one axle) runs $290 to $490 per axle list.
-The Service Plus package, which bundles pads, rotors, hardware, brake fluid top-off, and a 36-month or 36,000-mile warranty, is priced $329 to $479 per axle.
+The Service Plus package, which bundles pads, rotors, hardware, brake fluid exchange, and a 24-month/24,000-mile labor warranty on top of the lifetime brake pad replacement guarantee, is priced $329 to $479 per axle.
 All-four pricing typically lands at $540 to $920.
 Online coupons cut 10 to 20 percent.

 Is Pep Boys cheaper than Midas?